2025 Old Town Art Fair – Chicago

 To sign up, email boothsittingotaf@gmail.com prior to the Fair or you can request booth sitting assistance at check-in.
 You will be asked to sign a Booth Sitting Agreement/Waiver.

 You can like us, follow us and post information and samples of your work on: Facebook.com/OldTownArtFair.
-You’ll find an OTAF badge here to include on your own page.
+You’ll find a 2025 OTAF badge here to include on your own page.
+You can also follow us on Instagram at @oldtownartfair to get OTAF news and live updates during the Fair.

-The following streets will be CLOSED for the Fair starting Friday, June 7, 2024 at 7:00 am.
+The following streets will be CLOSED for the Fair starting Friday, June 13, 2025 at 7:00 am.
 Signs will be posted as NO PARKING – TOW ZONE.
 Towing will begin Friday morning.
 Parking in alleys is strictly prohibited.

 Lincoln: West side of street from 1900 to 1920